Hello from Mr Binks

 - Don’t post off-topic.
 Commenting on a piece of content means you are commenting on the content: commenting is not the right way to get our attention if you need to contact us about something else.
 If you need to talk about anything other than a piece of content on our website, please contact us instead.

-- Do not publicly post your contact information.
-This may sound obvious, but it’s been done: do not post your mobile number, email or postal address publicly in the body of the comment.
+- Do not post contact information.
+This may sound obvious, but it’s been done: do not post mobile numbers or addresses (email or postal) in the body of the comment.
 The email address you enter into the Email field of the comment form will never be published.

 The above list of delete-worthy behaviours is not by any means exhaustive.
 We may add to it as we please, and that’s okay: this is our site, after all.

-You don’t need to be a repeat offender to get banned, and posting anything such as described in the Three Golden Rules above as your first-time comment is a sure road to getting blacklisted.
-In other words, if you stopped by just to say something nasty, we don’t need you.
+You don’t need to be a repeat offender to get banned, and violating any of the Three Golden Rules above as your first-time comment is a sure road to getting blacklisted.

 In addition, Disqus gives us the ability to see a commenter’s patterns of behaviour on other sites.
 So, keep it in mind we may ban you simply for being mean elsewhere.